[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Diagnosing Lymphedema

-Approximately 90% of all lymphedema cases are accurately diagnosed by a healthcare provider with expertise in lymphedema.
+Approximately 90% of all lymphedema cases are accurately diagnosed by a healthcare provider with expertise in this condition.

-After the diagnosis has been made, the patient is referred to a Certified Lymphedema Therapist (CLT) for evauluation and treatment.
+After the diagnosis has been made, the patient should be referred to a Certified Lymphedema Therapist (CLT) for evauluation and treatment.

-Although the therapist is responsible for the patient's lymphedema treatment, the patient's primary physician remains responsible for all other the patient care.
+This therapist is responsible for the patient's lymphedema treatment, and the patient's primary physician remains responsible for all other care fot this patient.

 <more...>